A physical perspective on lithium therapy

 \textit{Lithium withdrawal effects and drug interactions}\\ What would then happen if we were to remove lithium from a lithium-responsive subject having undergone long-term lithium therapy?
 The ions may leave the body much faster than membrane lipid composition has time to adapt to.
 The balance between the dehydrating, solidifying presence of the ions and the adapted membrane would therefore be unbalanced.
 Initially, the membrane would thus be \textit{more} fluid than optimal, and the melting point of the nerve membrane would be \textit{depressed}.
 The subject would be expected to feel sedated for a few days as the body catches up.
 As the membrane re-normalizes, a bipolar patient would regain their hyperexcitable, manic state. \\

 Melting point depression in the cell membrane likely takes place in many pharmacological treatments.
 It is especially well-documented in general anesthesia, where it has been proposed as the primary mechanism of action \cite{heimburg_action_2007, seeger_how_2007}.
 Anesthesia mixes well into the lipid membrane, disrupting order and changing lipid conformation.
 Anesthetic potency is tied very strongly to this ability \cite{heimburg_action_2007}.
 The acute effect of anesthesia and lithium are thus directly opposite, and presumably the same goes for the long-term adaptation.
-Since anesthesia is given short-term and lithium long-term, their effect would appear to be additive in literature, which is in fact the case \cite{leone_anesthetic_1984}.
+Long-term lithium administration has been shown to counteract the period-shortening effect of long-term ethanol administration in activity cycles of mice \cite{nascimento_alcohol_2015}.
+Since anesthesia is given short-term and lithium long-term, their effect would generally appear to be additive in literature, which is in fact the case \cite{leone_anesthetic_1984}.